NicDN/NicDN/README.md

+#### My name is Nicolas 👋

-I am currently a Master’s Student in Machine Learning at Mila - Quebec Artificial Intelligence Institute I have strong interests in Machine Learning related topics
+I am currently a Master’s Student in Machine Learning at Mila - Quebec Artificial Intelligence Institute <br>
+I have strong interests in Machine Learning related topics

 Feel free to reach out !